chrisbrickey/greenroom/README.md

 - `What kinds of entertainment can you recommend?`
 - `What kinds of serious films can you recommend?`
 - `Recommend some highly ranked documentary films from 2019.`
+- `Recommend some television shows with dark humor.`

 ## Features